onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 ## Setting the goals

-It should be clear that everything you should have an explicit goal before you start.
+Everything you do should have an explicit goal before you start.
 Write it down, communicate and approve it, then start the planning.
 To me the most important goals when working with data are:

-#### Identify the "real" problems
+##### Identify the "real" problems

 > What problem are you trying to solve?

 Should be the single first question you should ask.
 Often there are different people requesting some analysis without knowing which problem they are actualy trying to solve.
 If there is one thing to remember from this post - it should be this.

-###### Define and validate hypothesis
+##### Define and validate hypothesis

+Another goal shoul be the validation of hypothesis.
+This only works if you define hypothesis in the first place.
+I'll explain that part more detailed in the [Defining a lean process](##defining-a-lean-process) section.

-###### Ingest data in the companies DNA
+##### Ingest data in the companies DNA

 ## Building a team, structures and cuture